repleeka/tani_corpora/README.md

 ### Repository Structure

+- `English/`: Parallel data for the English language
 - `Apatani/`: Parallel data for the Apatani dialect
 - `Adi/`: Parallel data for the Adi dialect
 - `Galo/`: Parallel data for the Galo dialect